queicherius/gw2api-client/README.md

 ### Mocking

-If you want to mock this module in your tests, you can replace the underlying request library with the provided mock module, e.g. using [rewire](https://github.com/speedskater/babel-plugin-rewire).
+If you want to mock this module in your tests, you can replace the underlying `lets-fetch` library with the provided mock module, e.g. using [rewire](https://github.com/speedskater/babel-plugin-rewire).
 You can find all available mock methods [here](https://github.com/queicherius/lets-fetch#mocking).

 ```js
 import fetchMock from 'lets-fetch/mock'